mui/material-ui/docs/src/pages/components/text-fields/text-fields-ru.md

 ## Multiline

 The `multiline` prop transforms the text field into a [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) or a [TextareaAutosize](/components/textarea-autosize/).
+Unless the `rows` prop is set, the height of the text field dynamically matches its content (using [TextareaAutosize](/components/textarea-autosize/)).
+You can use the `rowsMin` and `rowsMax` props to bound it.

 {{"demo": "pages/components/text-fields/MultilineTextFields.js"}}